teonivalois/Fifa-Ultimate-Team-2013-Toolkit/README.markdown

 ### Item data

-Contains data such as name, ratings etc.
+Contains info such as name, ratings etc.

 ```csharp
 var itemRequest = new ItemRequest();